 The intern program partners with county offices of education and over 109 school districts in six Central Valley counties: Fresno, Madera, Mariposa, Merced, Kings, and Tulare counties.
 Interns find their own positions that must be in a public or charter school.
 The CTC does not allow internships in private schools or situations that are tutorial in nature (independent study, one-on-one, etc.).

 Internship Program Benefits:

-- Earn a modestly reduced salary while completing your preliminary credential.
+- Earn a salary while completing your preliminary credential.